 As most schools head back to in-person learning soon, I want to share several essentials for how I start my school year.
 We all know how very important it is to build strong relationships, routines, and procedures, which in turn set high expectations in the classroom.
 Here are three quick ways I start to accomplish that over the first few days of school.

 My One Rule: Respect

 I only have ONE rule in my classroom… RESPECT.
 Of course, I don’t just tell my students this is our only rule.
 There is a short, student-centered process that we go through to end up at this one rule.
 I’ve talked about this before, and you can learn all about it HERE.
-I can’t tell you what a game-changer it is for classroom management!
+I can’t tell you what a game-changer it is for classroom management and setting high expectations!